 In a computation environment, two kinds of execution errors can occur, trapped errors and untrapped errors.
 Trapped errors cause the computation to stop immediately, but untrapped errors may go unnoticed (for a while) and later cause arbitrary behavior.
 Examples of untrapped errors in a general purpose language are jumping to the wrong address, or accessing data past the end of an array.
-In Ptolemy II, the underlying language Java is quite safe, so errors rarely, if ever, cause arbitrary behavior.
-However, errors can certainly go unnoticed for an arbitrary amount of time.
+In Ptolemy II, the underlying language Java is quite safe, so errors rarely, if ever, cause arbitrary behavior.1 However, errors can certainly go unnoticed for an arbitrary amount of time.
 As an example, figure 5.1 shows an imaginary application where a signal from a source is downsampled, then fed to a fast Fourier transform (FFT) actor, and the transform result is displayed by an actor.
 Suppose the FFT actor can accept ComplexToken at its input, and the behavior of the DownSample actor is to just pass every second token through regardless of its type.
-If the Source actor sends instances of ComplexToken, everything works fine.
-But if, due to an error, the Source actor sends out a StringToken, then the StringToken will pass through the sampler unnoticed.
-In a more complex system, the time lag between when a token of the wrong type is sent by an actor and the detection of the wrong type may be arbitrarily long.
+If the Source actor sends out a StringToken, then the StringToken will pass through the sampler unnoticed.
+In a more complex system, the time lag between when a token of the wrong type is sent by an actor and the detection of the wrong type may be arbitrary long.